-Corroventa has, during the summer, delivered both adsorption dehumidifiers and condensing driers from the ES-family to several hospitals in the Nordic countries.
-Condensing driers are most efficient in a warm and humid climate.
+Corroventa has, during the summer, delivered both adsorption dehumidifiers and condensing dryers from the ES-family to several hospitals in the Nordic countries.
+Condensing dryers are most efficient in a warm and humid climate.
 Thanks to the built-in temperature- and moisture sensor in the ES-machine , you had the possibility to set the wanted relative humidity without using an external hygrostat.
 The machine can control when it needs to be operating and when not.
 In certain cases, the dehumidifier was placed in rooms that were noise sensitive.
 In those cases, the time control system was set to silent mode during the hours where a lower noise level was needed.

 “It is a cost-efficient solution and we are very glad to be able to contribute to secure operations of such an important function as a hospital so they can avoid interruptions and problems that can affect people’s health.”

 – Karl Jansson, sales manager at Corroventa Sweden, Denmark & Finland